Check out the new KELLEN web pages accessed via our PRODUCTS tab. Updated and complementary…

 Hardscape helped to design a stylish new student accommodation courtyard in the heart of Liverpool, advising on and supplying a variety of paving materials.
-Put forward by Liverpool University and the City Council, the £25million re-development project also called upon developers Worthington Properties and architects Leach Rhodes Walker together with landscape architects Planit-IE securing planning permission.
+Put forward by Liverpool University and the City Council, the £25 million re-development project also called upon developers Worthington Properties and architects Leach Rhodes Walker, with Planet-IE securing planning permission.

-The result was a striking, striped patterned courtyard adorned in an array of Hardscape Kellen chosen in bold colours; Cottrio, Giallo, Maronne, Rosso, Alpi and Bianco.
+The result was a striking, striped patterned courtyard adorned in an array of Hardscape Kellen chosen in bold colours – Cottrio, Giallo, Maronne, Rosso, Alpi and Bianco.
 The earthy tones compliment the brick buildings to create a seamless flow between the floor and walls.
-Several streets were created during the 19th Century to connect the growing population, reflected in the layout of the horizontal paving bands with various widths, spanning a total area of 800m2.
+A number of streets were created during the 19th Century to connect the growing population, reflected in the layout of the horizontal paving bands with various widths, spanning a total area of 800m2.

 A new public realm area was also created around the site, including lush greenery and an additional pedestrian route linking Caledonia Street to Falkner Street – reinstating the historic layout of the area.
 Several elegant Georgian town houses were also refurbished, bringing them back into use.
 The location is home to a number of busy bars and cafes, providing a popular gathering point for students and the local community to socialise.